If you’re looking for the fastest way to get a job, this article will walk you through everything you need to know.

 Why?
 There’s some randomness involved, and not every job is a perfect fit for you anyway (even if you have the best interview skills and preparation).

-So it is probably going to take a couple job interviews to find the right fit.
+So it is probably going to take a couple of job interviews to find the right fit.

 Sometimes, you’ll even skip a conversation with a recruiter or HR and go immediately to an interview with the hiring manager.

 That’s the power of being introduced to a company by someone they know.

 Even if not, it’s likely the company will move you through the interview process faster if the hiring manager knows somebody in their network has recommended you.
 They’ll be more eager to talk with you.

 They might even forgive a few mistakes if part of your interview went badly.
 You still need to impress them to get hired but maybe they’ll forgive one or two mistakes early in the interview if somebody spoke highly of you.